krrg/ancient-tiles-java/README.md

 ancient-tiles-java
 ==================

-Ancient Tiles is a Java game similar in the same genre as the old Chip's Challenge game.
-The graphics are original and were created using the [GIMP](http://www.gimp.org/).
+Ancient Tiles is a Java game similar to the old Chip's Challenge game.
+The graphics were created using the [GIMP](http://www.gimp.org/).
 The current version is stable, but does not allow you to save games or load additional maps from the UI.

 ### Screenshots